 How To Reach Kanhoji Angre Khanderi Island

 Best way to reach this island is to start from Gateway of India.
 First ferry starts at 8:00 Am.
-Upon reaching Mandwa you need to reach THAL at Navgaon fishing port which takes about 15 to 20 minutes 4.5 kilometer road ride in vehicle.
+Upon reaching Mandwa you need to reach THAL at Navgaon fishing port which takes about 15 to 20 minutes 4.5 kilometre road ride in vehicle.
 At the coastal you get speedboats that will take you to Lighthouse Island Kanoji Angre in next 30 minutes.

-Another nearest way to reach Kanhoji is from Alibaug at 9.5 kilometers.
+Another nearest way to reach Kanhoji is from Alibaug at 9.5 kilometres.
 Few beaches and locations around alibaug coastal to explore along with the lighthouse are Awas beach, Kihim Beach, Navgaon (Thal), North Drain (RCF) and Ash Pond (RCF), Varsoli Bandara Beach and Mandava Jetty (Also Called ‘Maandwa’).

 Remember, the last ferry from Mandwa jetty is at 7:30.
 If you miss this the long road route is the only option taking alternate public transports or hiring a vehicle finally.
 Repeating the note if missed, Island is closed during monsoon (June to September) and have no entry exit timings as all depends on ferry and speedboat availability.